agalue/opennms-drift-kubernetes/README.md

 ## Future Enhancements

-* Expose services to use them outside Kubernetes/AWS, in order to use Minion.
+* Expose services to use them outside Kubernetes/AWS, in order to start using Minions.
+One option is using [External DNS](https://github.com/kubernetes-incubator/external-dns) for the Load Balancers, and for the Headless Service created for Kafka.
 * Use `ConfigMaps` to centralize configuration.
 * Use `Secrets` for the passwords.